qboesley/optical-irradiance-contour-viewer/README.md

 # Overview
 This app uses RShiny to visualise contour plots from my paper [PAPER NAME]

-An online version is hosted [here](https://brainstimulation.github.io/optical-irradiance-contour-webapp/) and can be used directly in a web browser.
-It may take a few minutes for the app to open due to the size of the data files required.
+You can either [use this online hosted version](https://brainstimulation.github.io/optical-irradiance-contour-webapp/) (it may take a few minutes for the app to open due to the size of the data files required), or run the app locally (see instructions below).

-This repository contains the files and instructions to run the app locally.

 ![image](https://github.com/qboesley/optical-irradiance-contour-viewer/assets/127060519/8d4ff816-b115-4046-ae3e-b83f5083fe01)